 About Us

-The Ottawa International Music Competition and Festival is dedicated to nurturing the talents of young pianists by offering them opportunities to perform on some of the world’s most prestigious stages.
+The Ottawa International Music Competition and Festival is dedicated to nurturing the talents of young musicians by offering them opportunities to perform on some of the world’s most prestigious stages.
 These include Carnegie Hall and Lincoln Center in New York, Harvard University, the Boston Symphony Hall, Walt Disney Concert Hall in Los Angeles, Melbourne The Edge Concert Hall, and the Shanghai Oriental Art Center.
-Our mission is to inspire young pianists to pursue musical excellence and artistic growth by providing platforms to showcase their talent and passion.
+Our mission is to inspire young musicians to pursue musical excellence and artistic growth by providing platforms to showcase their talent and passion.

 We are committed to promoting diversity and cultural exchange.
 We believe that exposure to different musical traditions and cultures enriches the artistic development of our participants and broadens their global perspective.
-By connecting young pianists with international audiences, we aim to deepen appreciation and love for music as a universal language.
+By connecting young musicians with international audiences, we aim to deepen appreciation and love for music as a universal language.

 In addition to performance opportunities, we offer masterclasses, workshops, and gala concerts led by renowned musicians and educators.
-These programs provide valuable guidance and support to help young pianists reach their full potential and prepare for successful music careers.
+These programs provide valuable guidance and support to help young musicians reach their full potential and prepare for successful music careers.

 Honored Presidents